-functions, such as registration or grade lookup on the Web.
-The Student Computer Support Center (SCSC) located in Vasey Hall assists students with University promoted laptop computers and other PCs.
+The Computer Support Center (CSC) located in Vasey Hall assists students with University provided laptop computers.
 Technical support is complemented by Web based documentation.
 The use of the University owned/managed computing, information, and network resources are governed by policies included in the Student Handbook and accessible on the University's Web site.
-In addition to the SCSC, UNIT operates the University Help Desk located in Mendel Hall and provides technical support and service from 8am to 8pm daily and extended hours support for critical systems until 2am.
-Throughout the semester, UNIT offers a wide range of non-credit seminars that cover popular software packages as well as general computing and technology topics issues.
-The UNIT section of the University's publication Blueprints keeps the user community informed about new developments, upcoming seminars and other general computing and network topics.
-The University Card Office provides students with a smart card (WildCard) that functions as a meal plan card, library card, access card to dorms, classrooms and labs, debit card for purchases on campus and selected off campus merchants and through the University's affiliation with a bank as an ATM card.
+In addition to the CSC, UNIT operates the University Help Desk and provides technical support and service from 8am to 8pm M-F.

+The University Card Office provides students with a smart card (WildCard) that functions as a meal plan card, library card, access card to dorms, classrooms and labs, debit card for purchases on campus and selected off campus merchants.

-Library Resources and Services (www.library.villanova.edu)
+LIBRARY RESOURCES AND SERVICES (www.library.villanova.edu)

 Falvey Memorial Library is the gateway to information resources and services for students, faculty and staff.
-Information is available through more than 700,000 volumes, 6,000 current serial subscriptions, approximately two hundred electronic databases, several thousand full-text electronic journals, and extensive microfilm and audiovisual collections.
+Information is available through more than 750,000 printed volumes, 6,000 current serial subscriptions, approximately two hundred electronic databases, several thousand full-text electronic journals, and extensive microfilm and audiovisual collections.
+Beyond Villanova's collection, the regional EZBorrow system in which the university participates provides one-stop searching and access to over 30 million books from academic libraries across Pennsylvania and New Jersey.
 In addition, materials can be requested from libraries world-wide through interlibrary loan.
 With Pulling Law Library, Falvey shares in a selective depository status for federal government documents.

-A wide range of services are offered including reference, interlibrary loan, circulation, reserve, database management and acquisitions.
+The library provides a wide range of services to the university community, including reference and research assistance, interlibrary loan, course reserve materials (print and digital), and the acquisition, organization and maintenance of print & online collections pertinent to university curricula and research activities.
 Reference librarians answer questions, recommend resources, assist with formulation of search strategies, and instruct in the use of electronic and print resources.
 Every librarian serves as a liaison with an academic department to facilitate library and departmental communication.
 The Falvey Student Advisory Council (FSAC) and the Faculty Library Committee advise the University Librarian of the changing information needs of the Villanova student and faculty.
 Display areas provide information on campus activities and programs as well as highlight Falvey's Special Collections.
 The historical record of Villanova University is available in University Archives on the fourth floor.
 Special Collections, located on the second floor, has examples of early printed books, the Joseph McGarrity Irish Studies Collection, Early Catholic Americana, and the Augustiniana Collection.

-Collaboration between the library and academic departments to integrate information literacy into the academic programs, will ensure that students have the necessary skills for lifelong learning.
-Quest, a formal information literacy program, developed collaboratively with the

-Core Humanities Program, instructs first year students on the basic steps necessary to locate and retrieve the correct print and electronic resources in support of their research.
-Instructional Media Services provides a wide variety of educational technology services to the university community, including individual and group viewing (and listening) facilities for its collection of videotapes, CDs, audiotapes, & laser discs.
-Other services are available for faculty or students working with faculty members, such as presentation rooms, graphic design, and video editing.
+Collaboration between the library and academic departments to integrate information literacy into academic programs ensures that students have the necessary skills for lifelong learning.
+Media Technologies & Creative Design (MT/CD) provides a wide variety of educational technology services to the university community, including support of classroom technology, and individual and group viewing (and listening) facilities for its collection of videotapes, CDs, audiotapes, & laser discs.
+Also through MT/CD, consulting and assistance is available in such areas classroom technology, graphic design, and video editing.